George H. Steuart (politician)

 George Hume Steuart (1700 – 1784) was a Scottish physician, planter, and politician who spent most of his life in colonial Maryland.
-Born in Perthshire, Steuart emigrated to Maryland in around 1721, where he benefited from proprietarial patronage and was appointed to a number of colonial offices, eventually becoming a wealthy landowner with estates in both Maryland and Scotland, and serving two terms as mayor of Annapolis.
+Born in Perthshire, Steuart emigrated to Maryland in around 1721, where he benefited from proprietarial patronage and was appointed to a number of colonial offices, eventually becoming a wealthy landowner with estates in both Maryland and Scotland, and serving two terms as Lord Mayor of Annapolis.
 However, he was forced by the outbreak of the American Revolution to decide whether to remain loyal to the Crown or to throw in his lot with the American rebels.
 In 1775 Steuart sailed to Scotland, deciding at age 75 that "he could not turn rebel in his old age".
 He remained there until his death in 1784.

 Early life

 Steuart was born in Argaty, Perthshire (now Stirling), in around 1695–1700, the second son of George Steuart and Mary Hume.
 His family were members of the Balquhidder Stewart clan, descendants of Murdoch Stewart, Duke of Albany, executed by King James I of Scotland in 1425.

 It is likely that Steuart spoke both Gaelic and English.
 According to the Old Statistical Account of 1799, Scottish Gaelic was the language of the "common people" of Balquhidder and the surrounding area, although English would have been spoken in the "low country", around Stirling.
 This would in fact have been the Scots language of the Stirlingshire area, rather than Standard English.

 Steuart's elder brother David stood to inherit the family estates, and Steuart studied medicine, receiving his MD at the University of Edinburgh.
 In 1721 he emigrated to Annapolis, in the colony of Maryland, where he settled and established a medical practice.

 In the early 18th century Maryland was a sparsely settled, largely rural society.
 In 1715 the population of Annapolis was just 405, though by 1730 this number had increased to 776.